 Coco Beach: starts (for me) on Calle 38, after Mamitas Beach Club walking north.
 My favorite spot for early morning beach walks or runs in Playa del Carmen.
 Popular also for Yoga on the beach, meditation and stand-up paddling, and perfect for an early morning swim in the Mexican Caribbean Sea before starting your day.

 The beach here is less crowded during the day.
 You can walk from there up to Calle 88 where you have a public access to the next beach called Punta Esmeralda.
 The last possibility to buy water is on Calle 46 also called CTM (7 eleven and OxxO).
 Public Beach access: Calle 38 and Calle 46

 Kite surfing is possible between Coco Beach and Punta Esmeralda Beach!

 Resident tip: if you are an early bird person, you might be lucky to buy fresh fish from one of the fishermen that have tied up their boats on Calle 46.
-Because of the boats it is worth a visit to take a photo of this picturesque scene!
+Because of the boats, it is worth a visit to take a photo of this picturesque scene!

-Punta Esmeralda (beach with cenote): Accessible from 5th Avenue, Calle 88 leads to a public beach with a fresh water cenote that pours fresh water into the sea.
+Punta Esmeralda (beach with cenote): Accessible from 5th Avenue, Calle 88 leads to a public beach with a freshwater cenote that pours fresh water into the sea.
 This sinkhole is perfect for little kids to play with their beach toys.

 Punta Esmeralda beach in Playa del Carmen is a wide stretch of beach that is usually pretty empty, except on Sundays.
-Then, lots of local families are setting up table, to enjoy a day on the beach with the entire family.
+Then, lots of local families are setting up tables, to enjoy a day on the beach with the entire family.
 Nice to see locals enjoying life!